ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 .. image:: tutorial2_files/tutorial2_32_1.png

-D: Perform niche cell state covariation analysis using latent factors
+C: Perform niche cell state covariation analysis using latent factors
 ---------------------------------------------------------------------

 Note: From module C onwards, Jupyter cells are independent of previous steps.
 Therefore, if you want to try different settings, you do not need to run the previous Jupyter cells.

-Covariations parameters settings
+Covariation parameter settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Infer desired number of latent factors (e.g., no_of_factors=3) for each
 cell type.
-Here we use only one modalities using conventional
+Here, we consider only the spatial modality and thus use conventional
 non-negative matrix factorization.

 Set spatial_integration_modality=‘single’ for applying the conventional